maziac/currah_uspeech_tests/Readme.md

 ## The Tests

 There were a few questions that I wanted to answer by tests:
 - **Intonation**: what does intonation mean.
 Is it volume or pitch?
-If it is frequency, what frequency is it.
+If it is pitch, what frequency is it.
 - Is the **ROM toggled** only by an opcode fetch or also by a normal read operation or even an IO operation on address 0038h?
 - Is address 1000h (and 3000/1h) only writable/readable if the Currah ROM is on?